-For more information, contact Courtney Blind at email@example.com.
+For more information, contact Jacinta Jargo at email@example.com.

 These monetary awards provide funding to undergraduate and graduate students for a variety of activities outside the classroom, including research, travel, and service projects.
 Past grants have been awarded to help an engineering student build a footbridge in Nicaragua, an art student explore the human emotional experience of climate change in Iceland, and a biochemistry student work with an internationally prominent cancer researcher in California.
 Applications are accepted at the beginning of the fall and spring semesters.
 Learn more.